Baseten vs MLflow

 What each tool can accept (input) and produce (output) — text, image, audio, video, code.

-Baseten offers a freemium model with a free plan for individuals and paid plans for teams and professionals.
+Baseten offers a free tier for individuals and paid subscription plans with additional features and usage limits.

 -